suzan-jamesono6og/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your coding endeavors.

 First, prioritize your tasks.
 When you are working on a project, it is essential to determine which tasks are most important and which can be completed later.
 By giving priority to the most critical tasks first, you can ensure that your project remains on track and that you aren't spending time on unimportant tasks that could be done later on.
 You can use techniques such as the Eisenhower Matrix to help prioritize and manage your time effectively.

+# 2024-02-01
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clean, readable, and maintainable code first.
+Optimize only when necessary, after profiling and identifying bottlenecks.
+Remember that simplicity and clarity enhance longevity and collaboration in software development."

+This quote emphasizes the importance of avoiding unnecessary optimization early in the development process, which can often complicate code without significant performance benefits.
+It reminds programmers to prioritize code quality and understand the actual requirements before diving into optimizations.